GeertRoks/AMD-Versal-phylogenetic-likelihood-function/README.md

             - number of alignment patterns
             - parallel accelerator instances used
             - window size (**TODO: set this variable automatically from the xclbin name**)

-#### Makefile options
-The following makefile variables can be used to control details of the accelerators

-***NOTE: Make sure that the `XILINX_XRT` bash environment variable is set.***
-Check using `echo $XILINX_XRT`.
-If it is not set then the makefile will not be able to compile the host program.So to load the XRT library use the setup script in the XRT install location `source /opt/xilinx/xrt/setup.sh`.

-###### Accelerator platform options
-- `PLATFORM`: point to the platform `.xpfm` file of the VCK5000
-    - default: `/opt/xilinx/platforms/xilinx_vck5000_gen4x8_qdma_2_202220_1/xilinx_vck5000_gen4x8_qdma_2_202220_1.xpfm`
-- `TARGET`: select which compilation target is used.
-Also refer to the [AMD documentation UG1393](https://docs.amd.com/r/2022.2-English/ug1393-vitis-application-acceleration/Build-Targets) for more info on the different build targets.
-    - `sw_emu` - (default) _CPU emulation of only the accelerator functionality_
-    - `hw_emu` - _CPU emulation of the accelerator functionality and timing details_
-    - `hw` - _Full implemenation of the accelerator that runs on the Versal adaptive SoC_
-- `AIE`: select the AIE configuration.
-Use the same name as the [directory](#file-structure) that you want to use
-    - default: `128x9DNAwindow8192Comb`
-- `PL`: select the programable logic HLS kernel configuration for the three kernels (match it with the AIE configuration).
-Use the same naming convention as described in the hls paragraph of the [file structure](#file-structure) section
-    - default: `memDNAwindowComb`
-- `PL_FREQ`: set the frequency of the programmable logic in MHz

-###### Host program options
-- `NO_PRERUN_CHECKS`:  defaults to `0`, which will let the host program ask for confirmation of the provided input before accelerator execution.
-If set to `1` during compilation of host program, then no confirmation is asked before the execution of the accelerator.
-- `NO_INTERMEDIATE_RESULTS`: defaults to `0`, which will let the host program measure intermediate steps of the accelerator execution and report execution time of the individual steps.
-The steps are 1) data movement from host to device over PCIe, 2) plf execution, 3) data mvement back from device to host over PCIe.
-If this option is set to `1` during host program compilation, then only a total time is measured of the complete execution, which also removes a few synchronisation steps, giving slightly better performance.
-- `NO_CORRECTNESS_CHECK`: defaults to `0`, which will let the host program check the output of the accelerator against a known-good CPU implementation and check for corretness of the PLF implementation.
-If set to `1` during host program compilation, then this check is skipped, which reduces test time and host memory usage.

-###### Runtime options
-- `ALIGNMENTS`: the length of the conditional likelihood vector (CLV) to be used for the run current (default: 100)
-- `INSTANCES_USED`: the number of accelerator instances to be used for this run (default: 1)
-- `PLF_CALLS`: the number of repetitions for the same test to understand the variation (default: 1)
-- `WINDOW_SIZE`: the size of the window (if used), needs to be matched with accelerator platform configuration (default: 1024) (**TODO: set this variable automatically using the name of the xclbin**)
-- (`ALIGNMENT_SITES`: list containing all CLV lengths that need to be tested.
-I feel like this could be set from the command line, but I have not been able to do this, so it has to be edited in the Makefile itself)

 ## Development